hereya/hereya-docs/docs/aws-tuto-basics.md

 `hereya.yaml` should be checked into your version control system.
 It is similar to `package.json` in a Node.js project.

 You can notice that the `hereya/mongo` package has an `onDeploy` section.
-This section specifies that when you deploy your project with the command `hereya deploy`, the package `hereya/aws-documentdb` will be deployed instead of `hereya/mongo` which can only be used in local environment.
+This section specifies that when you deploy your project with the command `hereya deploy`, the package [hereya/aws-documentdb](https://github.com/hereya/aws-documentdb) will be deployed instead of `hereya/mongo` which can only be used in a local environment.
 We will see how to deploy the project to AWS later.

 ## Connect to the mongodb database

 `hereya/mongo` exports the following variables: `mongoUrl`, `mongoDbname`.
 `hereya/aws-documentdb`, which will be used in the AWS environment, exports additional variables: `mongoUsername` and `mongoPassword`.

-You can print the environment variables exported by all packages by running:
+You can print the environment variables exported by all installed packages by running:

 ```bash
 hereya env -l